-The ICAAP stress test is a macroeconomic stress test with general assumptions of a dynamic balance sheet and without possible mitigation measures during the projection period.
-BAWAG Group's stress test exercise is based on macroeconomic scenarios (baseline, adverse and including idiosyncratic shocks) covering a three-year horizon starting from the reference date of the stress test exercise.
+The ICAAP stress test is a macroeconomic stress test with general assumptions of a dynamic balance sheet in normative and static balance sheet in economic perspectives, without possible mitigation measures during the projection period.
+BAWAG Group's stress test exercise is based on macroeconomic scenarios (baseline, adverse and including idiosyncratic shocks) covering a three-year horizon for normative and one-year horizon for economic perspectives starting from the reference date of the stress test exercise.

-Macroeconomic scenario effects are transmitted to the portfolio via regression models (e.g.: IFRS 9 models) as well as stress factors based on expert judgment (for unavailable historical data or for models with low explanatory power).
-Outcomes of the ICAAP stress test are expressed in terms of effects on capital ratios through both P&L and RWA.
+Macroeconomic scenario effects are transmitted to the portfolio via regression models (e.g. IFRS 9 models) as well as stress factors based on expert judgment (for unavailable historical data or for models with low explanatory power).
+Outcomes of the ICAAP stress test are expressed in terms of effects on capital ratios through both P&L and RWA for normative and total risk-bearing capacity utilization for economic perspectives.